-“When we read together—when a grandfather reads to a granddaughter, when a teacher reads to a classroom, when a parent reads to a child, when a sister reads to a brother, when everyone in a town reads the same book silently, together—we are taken out of our aloneness.
+When we read together—when a grandfather reads to a granddaughter, when a teacher reads to a classroom, when a parent reads to a child, when a sister reads to a brother, when everyone in a town reads the same book silently, together—we are taken out of our aloneness.
 Together, we see the world.
 Together, we see one another.
 We connect.
-And when we connect, we are changed.” — Kate DiCamillo
+And when we connect, we are changed. — Kate DiCamillo

 About Read Brave

-Library staff chooses the book in the fall and purchases as many copies of the book as possible to share with the community.
+Each year, hundreds of copies of the Read Brave book are distributed to the community, primarily to teens in the Saint Paul Public School system.
 When teens own the book, they take ownership of the reading, get the thrill of a personalized autograph, and are able to share the book with friends and family.

 Listen to an interview with Marika Staloch , Youth Services Coordinator at SPPL, about what goes into organizing Read Brave, and how we work with teens and community partners to make it a transformative opportunity for the community.
 (25 minutes)